yousuf-abbas786/CurrencyConveter.Yousuf/README.md

 - The API may not respond to the first request, hence retry logic is implemented.
 - Certain currencies (TRY, PLN, THB, MXN) are not supported for conversion and will return a bad response.
 - Pagination is implemented on the historical rates endpoint.
+- Cache is implemented on all APIs to improve performance and availability.
+- Retry method is implemented on all APIs to retry the requests to frankfurter APIs 3 times.

 <br>